Fun: It’s NOT the F-Word for Preppers

 To be entertained and to take a break in a long day of hard work can mean the difference between proceeding to the next day with optimism and enthusiasm, and dragging yourself out of bed to trudge forth through another day filled with duty, hard work, and focus, until you go to sleep, then get up to do it all again.
 While this may work for some people, it doesn’t work for many others.

 My goals for survival are not limited to just continuing to breathe air, scavenge for food, and figure out the enemy’s next move.
 I want to have the perspective to still find joy in that first crocus poking its head through the snow or to wonder how the sunsets over the mountains can be progressively more vibrant every single day.
 I want to watch the baby lambs hop around on their spindly wobbly legs and coo at the sweetness of it.
-I want to laugh when I watch chickens run because that is the funniest thing you can ever see on a farm – it cracks me up every single time, the way they pull their legs up and put their necks into it.
+I want to laugh whenever I watch chickens run because that is the funniest thing you can ever see on a farm – it cracks me up every single time, the way they pull their legs up and put their necks into it.

 To be able to have that perspective, I need to take a break from the seriousness I involve myself in all day, every day.
 To approach problems anew, sometimes I need to let them go and throw myself into something else for a while.
-I, like many people cannot thrive in a constant state of high alert.
+I, like many people, cannot thrive in a constant state of high alert.

 Of course, this being said, it’s hard to shut off that mentality.
 We’re not passively laying there in a Beta state, dazedly absorbing commercials.
 We’re generally doing other things while watching the show, like sewing, doodling, or doing a craft.
 We pick movies apart and analyze them.
 We’ve found this to be an interesting and entertaining way to use our critical thinking skills, and I’m always impressed at what a good tool this can be when my kids come up with an angle that had never even occurred to me.